ramoska/otel-playground/README.md

 ## About app itself
-App should be pretty simple GraphQL AOI with some basic functionality GraphQL because I want to try to experiment with it on Symfony adn see how it works togehter with API Platform and how hard it would be set up without out of the box support for types, queries, and mutations API Platform provides.
+App should be pretty simple GraphQL AOI with some basic functionality GraphQL because I want to try to experiment with it on Symfony adn see how it works together with API Platform and how hard it would be set up without out of the box support for types, queries, and mutations API Platform provides.

 In later iterations maybe some other PHP service will be added to the mix to